ericiortega/Eric_Ortega_Rodriguez_Mini_Project_9/README.md

 </div>

 ## Project Overview
-This project involves setting up a cloud-hosted Jupyter Notebook (in this case, Google Colab) to perform data manipulation tasks on a sample dataset.
-The dataset used is a cereal dataset that contains nutritional information about various types of cereals.
+This mini project nine involves setting up a cloud-hosted Jupyter Notebook (in our case, we will be using Google Colab) to perform data manipulation tasks on a sample dataset.
+The dataset used is a cereal dataset that contains nutritional information about different types of cereals.

-The main focus of this project is to demonstrate data analysis skills using Python, including loading the dataset, performing data manipulations, and visualizing the data through a heatmap.
+The main objective is to demonstrate data analysis skills using Python, including loading the dataset, performing data manipulations, and visualizing the data through a heatmap.
 The final deliverable is a public repository containing the notebook and relevant documentation.

 ## Requirements
 - Set up a cloud-hosted Jupyter Notebook (e.g., Google Colab).